Before we begin, here is some general terminology that is important for understanding this article.

 The dashboard can be used to manually provision carrier resources.
 Use the Carrier API to automate the provisioning of carrier resources.

-You must sign into the dashboard to use Somleng.
-The first time you sign in you will be required to setup two factor authentication (2FA).
-We recommend you use Authy , Google Authenticator or your password manager to setup 2FA.
+All users are required to setup two factor authentication (2FA) the first time they sign in.
+We recommend Authy , Google Authenticator or your password manager to setup 2FA.

 To update your carrier settings: